JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2022-07-25-bert_sequence_classifier_phm_en_3_0.md

 ## Description

-This model is a [PHS-BERT](https://huggingface.co/publichealthsurveillance/PHS-BERT) based classifier that can classify public health mentions in social media text.
+This model is a [PHS-BERT](https://huggingface.co/publichealthsurveillance/PHS-BERT) based sequence classification model that can classify public health mentions in social media text.
 It is trained with the modified version of [PHM](https://arxiv.org/abs/1802.09130), [HMC2019](https://dl.acm.org/doi/abs/10.1145/3366423.3380198)   and [RHMD](https://dl.acm.org/doi/abs/10.1145/3485447.3512129) datasets.
-Mentions are classified into three label about personal health situation, figurative mention and other mentions.
+Mentions are classified into three labels about personal health situation, figurative mention and other mentions.
 More detailed information about classes as follows:

 `health_mention`: The text contains a health mention that specifically indicating someone's health situation.
 This means someone has a certain disease or symptoms including death.